 Mexican Buddha Bowl

 Mexican buddha bowls are a quick and easy weeknight meal or meal prep lunch!
-Ready in about 30 minutes, this healthy Mexican buddha bowl is healthy, filling, and full flavor super customizable!
+Ready in about 30 minutes, this Mexican buddha bowl is filling, full of flavor and super customizable!
 Filled with cilantro lime quinoa, Mexican veggies, and smoky black beans, this buddha bowl is going to quickly become you favorite meatless meal!

 Why you will love this recipe